jasonrogena/jasonrogena.github.io/_posts/2014-10-03-solr-with-mysql.md

 layout: post_page
 title: Solr with MySQL
 comments: true
+description: How to configure MySQL as a datasource in Solr 4.1
 ---

 I work in a Research Institute.
 My job there involves making Software Systems that work with biological sample data.
 About six months ago, we started developing systems that involved doing high level searches on the biological sample data we have stored in numerous MySQL databases.
 These high level searches were being done directly on MySQL with the assistance of wildcards and a bit of cleaning.
 To be honest, the searches weren't really working like we wanted them to.
 Some were super slow, others didn't return hits (even the more obvious ones).
 The cracks really started to show when the size of the datasets on MySQL databases started growing.
 Something had to be done.